 The Sheridan College Department of Music Student Handbook is distributed to all music majors and faculty at the beginning of each fall semester and is available year-round at sheridan.edu.
-It highlights college policies and procedures that are particularly relevant to students seeking the Associate of Fine Arts degree in Music and the Certificate of Completion in Music Technology.
+It is a comprehensive guide highlighting college policies and procedures particularly relevant to students seeking the Associate of Fine Arts degree in Music and the Certificate of Completion in Music Technology.